 A report returns a set of records that meets certain criteria, and displays it in organized rows and columns.
 Report data can be filtered, grouped, and displayed graphically as a chart.
 Reports are stored in folders, which control who has access.

 Assigned responsibility of a user, partner account, or contact for specific accounts and opportunities.
 Administrators can define user roles in Setup.
 Individual users can assign specific partner and contact roles for accounts and contacts.

 Sales performance management software created especially for salespeople that optimizes business processes, increasing conversions.
 It is designed as a start-to-end setup for the entire sales process.

 Salesforce Connect provides access to data that’s stored outside the Salesforce org, such as data in an enterprise resource planning (ERP) system and records in another org.
 Salesforce Connect represents the data in external objects and accesses the external data in real time via Web service callouts to external data sources.

 The Salesforce console is designed for users in fast-paced environments who need to find, update, and create records quickly.
 It improves upon the Agent Console in the Console tab by displaying records and related items as tabs on one screen.

-A platform designed for customer service and support, allowing users to automate service processes, streamline workflows and find key articles, topics and experts to support the agent.
+A platform designed for customer service and support, allowing users to automate service processes, streamline workflows and find key articles, topics and experts to support the agent in making decisions..